Mwiinga Malimvwa School re-built 2016

 In 2018 we drilled a bore hole and provided permaculture gardening training, a fence, tools and fruit trees.

-The pump will make it much easier to access water form taps in the school grounds providing:-
+The pump enables the school to access water it much easier to access water for:-